-Researched California contract law and helped draft a complaint to claim over one million dollars due to a client under a business contract.
+- Researched California contract law and helped draft a complaint to claim over one million dollars under an exclusive dealing contract.

 - Member, Dallas Bar Association